BullScore.app

 03Preference for user clarity over keyword stuffing

-Public pages are designed as orientation pages.
-They summarize the main narratives, describe what to watch, and explain why an asset attracts research demand.
-They should help a visitor understand the setup before opening a live read.
+Research guides are designed as orientation guides.
+They summarize the main narratives, describe what to watch, and explain why an asset draws investor attention.
+They should help an investor understand the setup before opening a live read.

 How AI is used

 AI is used to help structure summaries and speed up draft generation, but that does not remove the need for judgment.
-If a sentence sounds confident but lacks evidence, the right move is to inspect the cited sources and treat the page as a starting point, not an endpoint.
+If a sentence sounds confident but lacks evidence, inspect the cited sources and treat the guide as a starting point, not an endpoint.

 What BullScore avoids